Optional values.

 }Rust’s pointer types must always point to a valid location; there are no “null” references.
 Instead, Rust has optional pointers, like the optional owned box, Option<Box<T>>.

 The following example uses Option to create an optional box of i32.
-Notice that in order to use the inner i32 value first, the check_optional function needs to use pattern matching to determine whether the box has a value (i.e., it is Some(...)) or not (None).
+Notice that in order to use the inner i32 value, the check_optional function first needs to use pattern matching to determine whether the box has a value (i.e., it is Some(...)) or not (None).

 let optional = None;